 Case Study Coffee

 Nestled across the street from the Central Library, Case Study Coffee is the perfect place to hunker down on a winter’s day.
-Not only will the beautiful wood paneled interior and many windows keep you feeling cozy, the in-house roaster and stellar gourmet mochas (with house-made syrups highlighting fine ingredients) can help bring your body temperature up a degree or two.
+Not only will the beautiful wood-paneled interior and many windows keep you feeling cozy, but the in-house roaster and stellar gourmet mochas (with house-made syrups highlighting fine ingredients) can also help bring your body temperature up a degree or two.

 Was this page helpful?